cnorm35/blog/source/_posts/2015-08-17-creating-rails-application-templates.markdown

 I started looking into Rails application templates to try to alleviate these problems.
 If I want to try out a new feature, follow along with a tutorial, or just start tinkering with a new project, it takes me a little while to get everything set up with my preferences.
 Things like setting up devise, bootstrap, getting flash messages to play nicely with bootstrap and any other configs I think will help with whatever project I’m kicking off.

-Why choose a template over just having a full application you can clone from github as a fresh starting point?
-I think Rails templates are a much more powerful and versatile option.
+Why choose a template over just having a full application you can clone from github as a fresh starting point?<!--more-->  I think Rails templates are a much more powerful and versatile option.
 Rails templates are built on Thor which is probably the best feature in Rails you’ve never heard about.
 [Thor](http://whatisthor.com/) is described as:

 _... a toolkit for building powerful command-line interfaces.
 It is used in Bundler, Vagrant, Rails and others._